LAVA-LAB/neural_stochastic_control/ReadMe.md

 # Running with GPU acceleration

 - We tested by installing via Conda with `conda install jaxlib=*=*cuda* jax cuda-nvcc -c conda-forge -c nvidia`.
-- Thereafter, install the remaining requirements via pip.
+- Thereafter, install the remaining requirements via pip (except for jax and jaxlib, because they are already installed via Conda!).

 # TODO list